Some of the pumps Tapflo supplies are labelled as CIP, ever wondered what this means? Do you need a CIP Pump? Find out

 What is a CIP Pump?

 A CIP Pump is required to be hygienic and in compliance with FDA regulations and typically EHEDG certified, in order to ensure the CIP process is as sanitary as possible.
 Centrifugal Pumps are typically used as they are ideally suited to supply fairly large volumes of water like fluids at reasonable pressures, up to approx. 16 Bar.
-Furthermore, most hygienic pumps in contact with the product are typically positive displacement pumps which are not suited to pumping water or at the capacities required for a CIP process.
+Furthermore, most hygienic pumps in contact with the product are typically positive displacement pumps that are not suited to pumping water or at the capacities required for a CIP process.
 However, we can also supply our PDSP Hygienic Twin Screw Pumps to pump both the product and the CIP fluid in both supplies & scavenge applications, simplifying the process and negating the need for extra pumps in the process.

 CIP systems feature at least 2 types of pumps in 2 different positions.
 The first is the CIP Supply Pump, generally a Hygienic End Suction Centrifugal Pump, which pushes the CIP fluid round the process.
 The CIP Supply Pump typically does 2 feeds a spray system in a process vessel with large volumes of the CIP fluid at fairly high pressures, depending on the type of spray heads used (Static Spray Balls, Rotating Spray Heads or Cleaning Machines).
 The second is the CIP Scavenge and/or Return Pump which evacuates the CIP fluid from the process vessel and pipework and either pump it to waste or returns it for recycling and re-use.
 These are generally Hygienic Self Priming Centrifugal Pumps (see CPC-ZA or CTS-H pumps) or Hygienic Liquid Ring Pumps (see SP-LR Pumps).

 How do I quantify my clip flow rate requirement?